Conductance-based dendrites perform Bayes-optimal cue integration: Results

-In the context of the opinion weighting, this counterintuitive interaction of multimodal cues arises as a consequence of the pooled opinion being a weighted average of the two unimodal opinions and the prior opinion.
-For low stimulus intensity the prior opinion dominates; since the evidence from either modality is only weak, the opinion arriving from a second modality always constitutes additional evidence that the preferred stimulus is present.
-Thus, the pooled opinion is pulled farther away from the prior in the bimodal condition as compared to the unimodal one.
-For high stimulus intensity the prior does not play a role and the pooled opinion becomes a weighted average of the two modality-specific opinions.
+In the context of the conductance-based Bayesian integration, this counterintuitive interaction of multimodal cues arises as a consequence of the somatic potential being a weighted average of the two unimodal effective reversal potentials and the prior.
+For low stimulus intensity the prior dominates; since the evidence from either modality is only weak, information arriving from a second modality always constitutes additional evidence that the preferred stimulus is present.
+Thus, the somatic potential is pulled farther away from the prior in the bimodal condition as compared to the unimodal one.
+For high stimulus intensity the prior does not play a role and the somatic potential becomes a weighted average of the two modality-specific effective reversal potentials.
 As one cue is more aligned with the neuron's preferred feature than the other, the weighted average appears as a suppression (Fig.~\ref{fig:results-crossmodal-suppression}).
-We thus propose that the computational principle of dendritic opinion pooling underlies other versions of cross-modal suppression \cite[e.g.,][]{carandini1994summation,fetsch2013bridging,ohshiro2017neural,meijer2017audiovisual}, and also explains unimodal suppression arising from superimposing cues \cite[e.g.,][]{morrone1982functional,carandini1997linearity,busse2009representation}, or superimposing sensory inputs and optogenetic stimulation \cite{sato2014distal,nassi2015optogenetic}.